superblk/terve/README.md

 - Minimal by design: no shims, no magic, quiet, but extendable thru scripting
 - SHA256 checksums are checked for terraform and terragrunt binary downloads
-- PGP signatures are checked for terraform binary downloads (if public key is configured)
+- PGP signatures are checked for terraform binary downloads (if Hashicorp's public key is configured)

 ## Supported platforms

 - Linux (amd64, arm64)
     - NOTE: only terraform `0.11.15`, `0.12.{30,31}`, `0.13.5+` and terragrunt `0.28.12+` ship linux arm64 binaries
-- MacOS (amd64)
+- macOS (amd64, arm64)
+    - NOTE: only terraform `1.1.0+` and terragrunt `0.28.12+` ship macOS arm64 binaries
 - Windows (amd64)

-💡 OpenSSL 1.1 is required on Linux and macOS

-⚠️ Automated tests are not run for arm64 builds (GitHub-hosted runners do not currently support arm64)
+⚠️ A pre-built terve binary is not yet available for macOS arm64, because Apple M1-based GitHub runners are not yet available, see this [issue](https://github.com/actions/virtual-environments/issues/2187)

 ## Setup